kristianmandrup/easy-table/README.markdown

 Table helpers for your views to facilitate creating tables using a nice DSL similar to what 'simpleform' and 'formtastic' are for forms ;)

+_Note:_ Updated with some notes on API changes and refactorings planned for the near future

 ## Install

 <code>gem install easy-table</code>